 This is an Asian inspired colorful and bright tasting version of coleslaw with orange-ginger vinaigrette.
 Since it is no-mayo, it keeps well when refrigerated for about five days.
 My daughter often makes it on Monday and packs it for lunch as a side-dish all week long.
 Over time the cabbages lose their crispness; however, the flavor only gets better.

-The orange-ginger vinaigrette is also delicious when tossed with garden salads.
+The vinaigrette is also delicious when tossed with garden salads.
 I suggest using Mandarin oranges if available.

 Types of Mandarin Oranges

 Citrus reticulata is a class of oranges commonly called Mandarin.
 They are fairly flat on both ends, have a sweet mild flavor, and are very easy to peel.